liujoshua/BridgeDocs/_articles/ios.md

 ---

 <div class="ui positive message">
-Our support for iOS development comprises three frameworks: BridgeSDK, BridgeAppSDK, and CMSSupport, and our own forks of Apple's open-source ResearchKit and AppCore frameworks.
+We support iOS development with three frameworks: BridgeSDK, BridgeAppSDK, and CMSSupport, as well as our own forks of Apple's open-source ResearchKit and AppCore frameworks.

 The relevant Github repos are: